CALIFORNIA HIGHWAY PATROL

 The advantage of all S800 series heads is that far more information can be programmed into the radio system than could be done with the "stock" Rangr system, and one control head can also contain all the alpha-numeric display information and channel assignments necessary to allow that radio to be used anywhere within the State of California.

-This equipment, while still in use, is now over 17 years old and has been discontinued by its manufacturer, which became Ericsson/GE, and now Tyco-M/A Com.
+This equipment, while still in use, dates from 1987 and has been discontinued by its manufacturer, which became Ericsson/GE, Tyco-M/A Com and now Harris.
 Product support for the Rangr is becoming a serious consideration.
 The actual manufacturer of the RANGR equipment was JRC, a Japanese firm, which built the equipment under contract for GE.
 The days of the GE Rangr equipment are now numbered, although since few mainstream manufacturers are interested in producing a conventional low band radio, there are few replacement options available.
-As mentioned above, CHP will be gradually replacing the Rangr fleet with new Kenwood low band radios as well as VHF high band and 800 MHz equipment, controlled by the CPVE touch-screen computer control system.
+As mentioned above, CHP will be gradually replacing the Rangr fleet with new Kenwood low band radios as well as VHF high band and 700-800 MHz equipment, controlled by the CPVE touch-screen computer control system.

 The generic RANGR S825 mobile control head was made available in a number of versions depending upon frequency band and system of use.
-The S810 head, its firmware and software were special for CHP, as was that for the S815.
+But the earlier S810 head, its firmware and software were special for CHP, as was that for the S815.
 Within the S810 category there were several versions.
 Shown below is a typical head in current service with the CHP (August, 2001), and below it an overlay with a slightly different layout, as was used in the oldest installations before standardization on the Federal Signal Vision/Signalmaster lighting system.
-The S810 and S815 CHP version control heads are intended to be programmed by the TQ2310 "suitcase programmer" which in turn contains special instruction set "eprom" chips unique to CHP programming.
-It is unknown at this time whether the more modern TQ3370 interface box and floppy-disk software is capable of programming any of the functions on a CHP version control head.
+The S810 and S815 CHP version control heads were originally intended to be programmed by the TQ2310 "suitcase programmer" which in turn contains special instruction set "eprom" chips unique to CHP programming, however later a computer programming interface box (TQ3330) and DOS software was developed to supersede the suitcase programmer.

 The present CHP firmware in the S810 control head allows the LCD to display information about the Signalmaster amber arrow lamp in addition to the pushbutton illumination.
 For example, when the Signalmaster is in use, the control head display will alternate between the current radio status and a --------> or <----------- symbol to show the pattern of the Signalmaster when it is turned on.